 2. How do I initialize a new M 2 drive?

-In Disk Management, right-click on the disk you want to initialize, then click on Initialize Disk.
+In Disk Management, right-To initialize a disk, click on the disk you want to initialize, then click on Initialize Disk.
 If the disk is listed as Offline, right-click on it and choose Online.
-It is worth noting that some USB drives do not have the option to be initialized because they get formatted and a drive letter.
+Note that some USB drives may not have this option due to being formatted and assigned a drive letter.

 3. Do games wear out SSD?